ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 ## Variant Modeler
 ![medium](./screenshots/variant_modeler/variant_modeler.png)

-The variant modeler allows users to manually create a variant with sequential and parallel patterns.
+The <em>variant modeler</em> allows users to manually model a variant with sequential and parallel patterns.
+It could be opened by: the head toolbar -> `Editors` -> <i class="bi bi-tools btn-icon"></i>`Open Variant Modeler`.

 How to model a new variant:

-1. Select the insertion strategy in the toolbar
+1. Select the <em>insertion strategy</em> (where to insert the activity) in the toolbar
-2. Select a chevron (could be both single activity or an activity group)
+2. Select a chevron in current variant (could be both single activity or an activity group).
+If no variant has been modeled, ignore this step
-3. Click the activity button
+3. Click the colorful activity buttons with label to insert corresponding activity into the variant
-4. Click `add new variant to log` button to add the user created variant to the variant list
+4. Click `add new variant to log` button to add the user modeled variant to the variant list

 Other functions in the tool:
-1. Variant modeler allows the variant be displayed in 4 variant types: <em>full</em>, prefix, infix, and postfix.
+1. Variant modeler allows the variant be displayed in 4 variant types: <em>full</em>, <em>prefix</em>, <em>infix</em>, and <em>postfix</em>.
 2. View focus functions are also provided:
-    - <em>focus selected:</em> move the selected activity/group to the view center.
+    - <i class="bi bi-eye-fill btn-icon"></i> <em>focus selected:</em> move the selected activity/group to the view center.
-    - <em>move to the start of the variant: </em>move the variant center to the view center.
+    - <i class="bi bi-arrows-fullscreen btn-icon"></i> <em>move to the start of the variant: </em>move the variant center to the view center.

 ## Variant Frequent Pattern Mining